Kamulu: History

 Kamulu was originally settled by the White settlers of Kenya who established plantations during the Colonial era.
 Kamulu was later given to the Kenyan republic government and designated as a residential suburb in Nairobi.
 Kamulu has developed from being a historical marketplace for Kamba and European settlers to a developed town in Kenya.

 Ethnicity

-Most of the population is Bantu (the majority being Kikuyu's & Kamba), who migrated after 1961 when the British left Kenya, Luhya, Abagusii, and Luo also make up a part of the population.
+Most of the population is Bantu (the majority being Kikuyu's and Kamba), who migrated after 1961 when the British left Kenya, Luhya, Abagusii, and Luo also make up a part of the population.

 Religion

 Kamulu has many churches and mosques which the local people attend.
-Some of the major churches include: Kenya Assemblies of God (KAG) with branches in Ng'undu, Vinna stage and Stage 26, St. Vincent de Paul Catholic Church in Ng'undu with its outstation at Athi Market, ACK(Anglican Church of Kenya), Presbyterian Church of East Africa (PCEA), PEFA, SDA (Seventh Day Adventist) Kamulu main in Sir Henry area, FGCK (Full Gospel Churches of Kenya), Halleluyah Gospel church, Full Grace church, Christian Outreach Ministries and many more with some major upcoming constructions.
+Some of the major churches include: Kenya Assemblies of God (KAG) with branches in Ng'undu, Vinna stage and Stage 26, St. Vincent de Paul Catholic Church in Ng'undu with its outstation at Athi Market, ACK(Anglican Church of Kenya), Presbyterian Church of East Africa (PCEA), PEFA, SDA (Seventh Day Adventist) Kamulu main in Sir Henry area, FGCK (Full Gospel Churches of Kenya), Halleluyah Gospel church, Full Grace church, CITAM Kangundo Road, Majestic City Church ,Christian Outreach Ministries and many more with some major upcoming constructions.
 Masjid Aisha and Masjid Quba are just two of the many mosques in the area.